-Mae Teeta (แม่ฑีตา) was the first indigo-dyed product brand in Sakon Nakhon, set up in 1992 by Ms. Praphaiphan Deangchai.
+Mae Teeta (แม่ฑีตา) was the first indigo-dyed product brand in Sakon Nakhon, set up in 1992 by Ms Praphaiphan Deangchai.
 The brand paved the way for the resurgence of indigo craft in the province.
-“Mae” is a respectful term meaning “mother”, named after the founder’s mother, Ms. Teeta Chanpenphen, Mae Teeta is a family-run business involving the founder, sister, daughter and nephew in the production of indigo-dyed textiles and clothes.
-Mae Teeta and her daughter were pioneers in reviving indigo farming in Sakon Nakhon, by introducing indigo seeds harvested from the surrounding forests into cultivation.
-The family-like relationship extends to the members of their producers who plant and spin cotton with traditional spinners.
+‘Mae’ is a respectful term meaning ‘mother’, named after the founder’s mother, Ms Teeta Chanpenphen.
+Mae Teeta is a family-run business involving the founder, her sister, her daughter and her nephew in the production of indigo-dyed textiles and clothes.
+Ms Teeta and her daughter were pioneers in reviving indigo farming in Sakon Nakhon, by introducing indigo seeds harvested from the surrounding forests into cultivation.
+A family-like relationship extends to the producers who plant and spin cotton with traditional spinners.
 Clients are also included in this extended family.
-Mae Teeta has a loyal base of returning customers that trust the brand and recommend their products to others.
-The younger generations in Mae Teeta’s family are fashion graduates and are developing clothing lines for younger customers and introducing the brand to an international market.
+Mae Teeta has a loyal base of returning customers that trust the brand and recommend its products to others.
+The younger generations of Mae Teeta’s family are fashion graduates who are developing clothing lines for younger customers and introducing the brand to an international market.

 Contemporary indigo-related products and shops

-A new generation of makers and producers are evolving indigo craft through a combination of experimental techniques, new marketing strategies and creating contemporary designs as demonstrated by Mae Teeta’s example.
+A new generation of makers and producers are evolving indigo craft through a combination of experimental techniques, new marketing strategies and the creation of contemporary designs, as demonstrated by Mae Teeta’s example.
 Branding has become a key practice in the transformation of indigo-dyed textiles from objects of everyday, personal use to commodities available for local, national and international trade.
-KramSakon is an umbrella brand for all the indigo merchandise produced by the Indigo-Dyed Textile Industry Cluster.
-Kram is the Thai word for indigo.
+KramSakon is an umbrella brand for all the indigo merchandise produced by the indigo-dyed textile industry cluster.
 It is made up of 20 community enterprises and four SMEs.
-Members of the KramSakon were among the first to establish the Phra Kram street market to sell their products through a dedicated store.
-Stores like Kram Hug, was started by a long established clothing producer, taking advantage of renewed interest in indigo products.
-They create contemporary clothes, household items and accessories designed to appeal to a younger audience.
+Members of KramSakon were among the first to establish the Phra Kram street market to sell their products through a dedicated store.
+One of the stores, Kram Hug, was started by a long established clothing producer, taking advantage of renewed interest in indigo products.
+It creates contemporary clothes, household items and accessories designed to appeal to a younger audience.

-Dominating a busy crossroad with large windows and outdoor plants, Kram Thong (ครามทอง) and Mann Craft are owned by the same family that share premises.
-It is a key stopping point for important visitors such as the Thai fashion designer, Princess Siriwanwaree.
+Dominating a busy crossroads with large windows and outdoor plants, Kram Thong (ครามทอง) and Mann Craft are owned by the same family and share premises.
+The stores are a key stopping point for important visitors such as the Thai fashion designer Princess Sirivannavari.
 The store displays traditional looms, books and signs explaining the process of indigo production.
 The two distinct brands target different audiences.
-While Kram Thong is the original brand that sells home decor items and textiles with vintage patterns, Mann Craft, the newer brand developed by the next generation of the family, Praj Niyomkha or Mann, is all about innovation.
-Lots of research and experimentation go into the discovery and adoption of different dyeing techniques that yield pastel-colored textiles with intricate patterns, original tie-dye garments, and freehand-painted scarves, clothes and tapestries.
-This talent has been recognised internationally and has led the two brands to open shops in Sakon Nakhon Airport and in Bangkok.
+While Kram Thong is the original brand that sells home decor items and textiles with vintage patterns, Mann Craft – the newer brand, developed by the next generation of the family, Praj ‘Mann’ Niyomkha – is all about innovation.
+Lots of research and experimentation go into the discovery and adoption of different dyeing techniques that yield pastel-coloured textiles with intricate patterns, original tie-dye garments, and freehand-painted scarves, clothes and tapestries.
+This talent has been recognised internationally and has led the two brands to open shops in Sakon Nakhon Airport and Bangkok.

 Social and sustainable creative endeavours